Shaping Ag Data by Showing Up When Cool Things Happen

 Twenty years ago, I was a happy farm data nerd, who had the privilege of representing the farm producers on behalf of the American Farm Bureau Federation on the federal agricultural statistics advisory committee.
 That year in 2004, I had the double bonus of having been elected Chair of the committee.
 I had spent 10 years on the advisory committee and behind the scenes I had quietly battled and carried farmer interests forward with the leaders of USDA, National Agriculture Statistic Service (NASS).
 My term was up, so I was soaking up the time spent working through two Census cycles.
 We leaned on each other a lot (industry and the federal data professionals).
 It was a bit surreal, because few in my own organization realized the scope of the good that was being done.

-At the 2004 Committee Meeting it was not clear at the onset that we would change the future of agriculture.
+Before the 2004 Committee Meeting, it was not clear that we would change the future of agriculture.
 As the 1997 Census of Agriculture was being released (1999), the administration of this Census was transferred from the Census Bureau in the Commerce Department, to USDA.
 The 2002 Census of Agriculture, released in 2004, was the first Census of Agriculture conducted completely by USDA.
 The National Ag Statistics Service are the data collectors for USDA and other federal agencies.
 They know how to get the most representative data.
-At the 2004 Agricultural Statistics Advisory Committee endorsed NASS using all their data sets to make sure the Census data was the closest reflection of reality in U.S. farm production.
-At the Census Bureau, they did not have access to the same farm data toolbox.
+The 2004 Agricultural Statistics Advisory Committee endorsed NASS using all their data sets to make sure the Census data was the closest reflection of reality in U.S. farm production.
+Before the shift to USDA, the Census Bureau did not have access to the same farm data toolbox.

 The USDA, 2002 Census of Agriculture used the annually collected farm data to strengthen the data published in the Census of Agriculture, mostly to fill in gaps in the collection of data purely from the Census process.
 The 1997 Census data is published in both the original Commerce Department methodology and also the newer USDA data methodology.